 If that isn’t enough, you may have to enlarge the hole with a round file or some other way

-Make PV cables (module versions only)
+Make PV cables

 Make PV cables:

 To connect to a standard PV module, you need cables with MC4 connectors.

 It is not necessary to use the same heavy gauge cable that is used in a rooftop solar installation (and on the modules themselves), assuming you only need them to be a few feet long.
 The nice thing about the binding posts is that you can easily swap cables with longer or shorter ones depending on the situation.
 The main reason for longer cables would be so the laptop and IV Swinger 2 can be in a shady spot away from the panel.
 These instructions intentionally do not specify the length or type of the PV cables because it is so dependent on the usage.